ProSweeper/sei-06-21-22/projects/project-2/project-2-requirements.md

   > Note: Don't underestimate the value of a well crafted `README.md`.
 The `README.md` introduces your project to prospective employers and forms their first impression of your work!

-☐ **Frequent commits dating back to the very beginning of the project**.
+☐ **Daily commits (the more the better) dating back to the very beginning of the project**.
 Commit messages should be in the present tense, e.g., "Style landing page" instead of "Styled landing page". **Do not "start over" with a new repo.**

 ---